The Kenyon Review: Kenyon Review Award for Literary Achievement

-The "Kenyon Review Award for Literary Achievement" was created in 2002 to honor careers of extraordinary literary achievement, recognizing writers whose influence and importance have shaped the American literary landscape.
-It celebrates writers for the courage of their vision, their unparalleled imagination, and for the beauty of their art.
-The award is presented at a gala benefit dinner each year in New York City.
+The Kenyon Review Award for Literary Achievement, established in 2002, is presented annually to extraordinary writers in recognition of their contributions to literature and the cultural impact of their work.

 The first award was presented to novelist E .L.
 Doctorow (Kenyon College '52).
 Novelist and short-story writer Joyce Carol Oates received the award in 2003, while poet Seamus Heaney won it in 2004.
 The 2005 honorees were Umberto Eco, the novelist, and Roger Angell, the New Yorker fiction editor and baseball writer.
 In 2006 Ian McEwan received the award; Margaret Atwood followed in 2007, and Pulitzer Prize winning Independence Day author Richard Ford in 2008.
 In 2009 Louise Erdrich was honored, and in 2010 poet W.S.
 Merwin received the award.
 Historian, essayist and critic Simon Schama was the winner in 2011.
 Author and human rights advocate Elie Wiesel received the honor in 2012.
 In 2013 the poet Carl Phillips received the award, followed by novelist Ann Patchett in 2014.
 Roger Rosenblatt, author and playwright, won in 2015.
 The Kenyon Review honored author Hilary Mantel in 2016, and in 2017 acknowledged author Colm Toibin.
 In 2018, the award recognized American poet and essayist Rita Dove, a National Humanities and National Medal of Arts recipient, Pulitzer Prize winner and past U.S. poet laureate.
 In 2019, novelist, short story writer and USC Distinguished Professor of English T. C. Boyle received the award.
 While no award event took place in 2020, in 2021 the Board of Trustees honored its long serving editor, now editor emeritus, David Lynn as the nineteenth recipient of the Kenyon Review Award for Literary Achievement.
 Walter Mosley was given the award in 2023.
+Zadie Smith received it in 2024, and Viet Thanh Nguyen received it in 2025.

-Proceeds from the annual dinner go to the Kenyon Review's endowment fund, which supports both the magazine and the scholarships and fellowships to the Review's summer writing programs.
-In 2017, members of the Board of Trustees of Kenyon College, Kenyon Review and Gund Gallery established the E. L. Doctorow Fund to provide additional scholarship support to a student committed to arts and literature.
+The award is presented at an annual gala in New York City, which serves as a fundraising event to fund scholarships for the Adult and Young Writers Workshops.